intershop/intershop-pwa/docs/guides/migrations.md

 TSLint rules are set up to automatically fix imports, so run `npm run check` after upgrading.

+In this version, we decided to start using the ngrx creator introduced in ngrx v8: [createAction](https://ngrx.io/api/store/createAction), [createReducer](https://ngrx.io/api/store/createReducer) and [createEffect](https://ngrx.io/api/effects/createEffect).
+This means that the old way of writing action classes, reducer switch statements and @Effect() decorators is deprecated from 0.21 onwards.

+Using these creator functions simplifies code and removes a lot of boiler plate from store files while providing type safety out-of-the-box.

+You can automatically migrate your existing code by executing `node schematics/migration/0.20-to-0.21`.
+Doing this will set related ts-lint rules and update each store or notify you of work previously needed.

 ## 0.19.1 to 0.20

 We upgraded from Angular 8 to version 9 and activated the new rendering engine Ivy with this (following the [official upgrade guide](https://update.angular.io/#8.0:9.0l3)).